Timothy-Gonzalez/fsyaml/README.md

 This allows you to separate out your file, and can make huge files much more maintainable.

+To see the above example in action, you can visit [tests/readme_example](https://github.com/Timothy-Gonzalez/fsyaml/tree/main/tests/readme_example).

-If you want more examples, you can also look at the [tests](https://github.com/Timothy-Gonzalez/fsyaml/tree/main/tests), which each contain a root directory and the `expected.yaml` output.
+For more examples, see [tests](https://github.com/Timothy-Gonzalez/fsyaml/tree/main/tests), which each contain a root directory and the `expected.yaml` output.

 # Install